How Does SimpliSafe Work?

 How does SimpliSafe’s self-installation work?

 Setup is extremely simple—SimpliSafe literally has a video of a ten-year-old doing it on the website.
-All you have to do is turn on the base station and an Alexa-esque voice walks you through how to sync sensors to it by tapping a few buttons on your phone, and voilà.
+All you have to do is turn on the base station and work through a step-by-step tutorial in the SimpliSafe app on your phone (or in the setup guide).

 Plus, you don’t have to pull out the toolbox.
 SimpliSafe’s home security sensors have adhesive on the back that allows you to stick the sensors wherever your heart desires—whether that be your basement stairs or bedroom window.